Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

 *   **Offline Checklists:**
     *   Investigate options for making checklists (especially for an active trip) available and modifiable offline, with syncing when connectivity is restored.

-*   **Polished Video Placeholders:**
-    *   Source high-quality, relevant placeholder images or short video clips for the "Support & Learn" page to replace the "Coming Soon" text.

 ### AI & Automation